patmorin/patmorin.github.io/problems/gridobstacle.md

 </div>

 <div class="theorem">
-  Every outerplanar graph $G$ has a straight-line non-blocking grid-obstacle representation in which all vertices appear on the outer face.
+  Every outerplanar graph $G$ has a straight-line non-blocking grid obstacle representation in which all vertices appear on the outer face.
 </div>

 <div class="proof">